dirkarnez/impedance-matching-calculator/README.md

 - [**Maximum Power Transfer Theorem - YouTube**](https://www.youtube.com/watch?v=U85eA3-suiQ)
 - [**Impedance Matching - YouTube**](https://www.youtube.com/watch?v=5p0v7ZU0WcA)

+### Notes
+- Psource = Vsource * Icircuit
+    - Psource = Vsource^2 / (Rth + Rload)
+        - (Rth + Rload) increase = less Psource = not efficient
+        - (Rth + Rload) decrease = more Icircuit = overcurrent = excessive generation of heat, and the risk of fire or damage to equipment
+            - Since Rth is a constant value, Rload should not be smaller than expected
+                - real life scenero: blow up a guitar cabinet
+        - Rth = Rload = matched impedance = get the most from Psource

 ### ChatGPT
 > In transistor audio amplifier circuits, it is generally recommended to
 > match the output impedance of the amplifier to the load impedance (the